retooth2/xenharmlib/doc/quickstart.rst

 chromatic scale, meaning that the three improvisation scales cut the chromatic scale in 3 disjoint sets, each with 4 notes.

-Enharmonic ambigouity and set operations
+Enharmonic ambiguity and set operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When we speak of enharmonic equivalence we mean that two notes refer